jtormey/cv/README.md

 ### FlowEngine

-Head of Development (July 2018 to present)
+Head of Development (July 2018 to May 2021)

 [FlowEngine](https://flowengine.io/) is an early stage startup that aims to revolutionize how people connect with individuals in their network by leveraging common connections and shared experiences.